tmacwill/understanding-computers/2-binary.markdown

 As we start using these character encodings to create long messages, we're going to create larger and larger sequences of bits.
 It makes sense, then, to create units of information larger than a single bit.
 A sequence of 8 bits is commonly referred to as a byte.
 As an aside, a sequence of 4 bits is called a nibble, ha, ha, ha.
 Since a byte is still a pretty small piece of information, describing data in terms of kilobytes (where 1 kilobyte is about 1000 bytes), megabytes (where 1 megabyte is about 1000 kilobytes), and gigabytes (where, you guessed it, 1 gigabyte is about 1000 megabytes) has become commonplace.
 More on that later!

 That's it for binary and ASCII!
-In the next chapter, we'll start to see how your computer goes about actually saving this data in long-term storage.
+In the next chapters, we'll start to see how your computer uses and stores data.

 <div class="page-header">
     <h1>Practice Problems</h1>